RedHat-UX/red-hat-design-system/docs/foundations/color/theming.md

 ### Custom theme

 A custom theme may be used for very specific brand projects like campaigns.
 However, the light and dark themes are fine for the majority of other projects.
 If your project does need a custom theme, contact the Brand team and <a href="https://github.com/RedHat-UX/red-hat-design-system/discussions">Design system</a> team for guidance.
-A custom theme may feature a bespoke color palette, but try to use other styles and components from the design system if possible.
+A custom theme may feature a bespoke color palette, but try to use other styles with elements and patterns from the design system if possible.

 {% alert title="Choosing a theme",
             state="warning" %}